 The Georgia Aquarium is one of the largest in the United States.
 The facility spans 550,000 square feet and includes an award-winning dolphin exhibit.
-You can see the dolphins from an underwater viewing window and watch a theatrical show with human and animal performers.
-About 25 percent of its space is devoted to educational programs.
+You can see the dolphins from an underwater viewing window and watch a show with human and animal performers.
+About 25 percent of the aquarium's space is devoted to educational programs.
 This aquarium also hosts the only whale sharks on display in America.
 The whale sharks share their habitat with 60,000 other animals.

 2. National Aquarium (Baltimore, Maryland)

 Baltimore's National Aquarium is the winner of the Maryland Green Registry Award for its commitment to sustainable practices.
 The aquarium features open areas where visitors can directly interact with the animals and touch tanks allow them to feel the skin of the aquatic creatures.
 Audience members at dolphin shows learn the hand signals trainers use.
 The aquarium hosts more than 16,000 creatures, which includes sharks, puffins and even two-toed sloths.

 3. Audubon Aquarium of the Americas (New Orleans, Louisiana)